heigvd-software-engineering/heigvd-software-engineering.github.io/README.md

 * Hydeout adds a new "category" layout for dedicated category pages.
   Category pages are automatically added to the sidebar.
 All other pages must have `sidebar_link: true` in their front matter to show up in the sidebar.
-To create a category page, use the `category` layout"
+To create a category page, use the `category` layout:

   ```
   ---